civicrm/civicrm-dev-docs/docs/api/index.md

 Within the API Explorer you will be able to attain an example of the code that you should write to call the API.
 In APIv3, you can also access epscific examples of some API calls from the Examples tab within the explorer.
 You can also [explore these examples on GitHub](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples).

-### API Examples in your extensions
+### API examples in your extensions

-From CiviCRM v5.8 the APIv3 explorer will now be able to show examples that are stored in your extension.
+Beginning in CiviCRM v5.8, the APIv3 explorer will now be able to show examples that are stored in your extension.
 The only requirement is that they are found in the same sort of directory structure as core e.g. in `<yourextension>/api/v3/examples/<entity>/<file>`

 ## Changelog